Harry Tancred: Businessman

 Tancred's great-grandfather was a butcher.
 His grandfather Peter established himself as a wholesale butcher in Kent Street, Sydney in 1844 before travelling to the US to further his prospects.
 Peter's son Thomas, Henry's father, branched out in 1869 and started a wholesale and retail meat business on Glebe Island in Sydney before taking the family to New Zealand.
 In the 1920s Henry and his six brothers returned to Sydney.
 Under Henry's leadership, they established the Tancred Brothers meat business which by 1956 was the listed company, Tancred Bros Industries Limited, one of Australia's largest wholesale butchering firms.
 Henry was founding chairman and managing director of the business from 1932 till 1959 and from 1946–61 was a member of the Meat Board, the national producer-owned company that regulated and promoted the meat industry in Australia.

 Racing interests

-He was elected to the Committee of the Sydney Turf Club in 1941, appointed Vice-Chairman in 1945, served as Chairman from 1953–59, and retired from the Committee in 1961.
+He was elected to the Committee of the Sydney Turf Club in 1941, appointed vice-chairman in 1945, served as chairman from 1953 to 1959, and retired from the committee in 1961.
 He owned the champion New Zealand bred stallion High Caste.
 In 2007 Tancred was inducted into the Sydney Turf Club Hall of Fame as an associate.